 The development of a new operating model for the Corruption Division has progressed, with key inputs into the model undergoing internal consultation and refinement.
+Work

-Work continues in developing the model with a scheduled implementation in late 2024.
+Recommendation Commentary continues in developing the model with a scheduled implementation in late 2024.
 The CCC is undertaking a program of work to improve data capture and knowledge about the outcomes of corruption allegations investigated by UPAs.
-A process has been developed that consolidates information provided in its current form, as well as a project that involves collaborating with a Unit of Public Administration to develop a Proof of Concept to automate the exchange of corruption outcomes data.
-Work is progressing on

-Recommendation Commentary the business and technical requirements to inform the delivery of the Proof of Concept.
-Additionally, various technical options are being explored, and engagement with the partner agency is ongoing to ensure the successful delivery of the project.
+A process has been developed that consolidates information provided in its current form, as well as a project that involves collaborating with a UPA to develop a Proof of Concept to automate the exchange of corruption outcomes data.
+A technical solution has been developed and engagement with the partner agency is ongoing to ensure the successful delivery of the project.
 This dataset will build over time and significantly improve our understanding of the prevalence of corruption in the public sector and inform the delivery of prevention initiatives.
-Work is also progressing to improve stakeholder engagement and communication practices through the development of a Stakeholder Engagement Strategy and Communication Governance Framework.
-A current state assessment and future state operating model has progressed, along with detailed stakeholder analysis and development of proposed sector profiles.
-These deliverables are key outputs that will inform the development of the strategy and framework.
-Once completed in late 2024, these projects will support greater collaboration and improved communication with public sector agencies.
-The CCC is currently trialling an approach for thematic monitoring that assesses themes or patterns across a class of complaints, how effectively a Unit of Public Administration has dealt with the complaint, and to support the identification of prevention opportunities.
+Work has progressed improving stakeholder engagement and communication practices through the implementation of a Stakeholder Engagement Strategy and Communication Governance Framework.
+The CCC is currently trialling an approach for thematic monitoring that assesses themes or patterns across a class of complaints, how effectively a UPA has dealt with the complaint, and to support the identification of prevention opportunities.
 Expanding the scale of our monitoring activity supports greater understanding of the corruption risk landscape, insights into corruption trends, and enables us to empower the Queensland public sector to detect, prevent and respond to corruption.
 The CCC continues to engage with the partner agency.
-Completion of the trial is expected in early 2025.
+Completion of the trial is expected in mid-2025.
 All corruption functions will be supported by a supplemented analytics capability.
 The CCC received funding in the 2023-24 budget process to enhance this capability and grow its data holdings.
 This allows the CCC to deliver data insights for informing complaint assessments and investigation decisions, as well as to inform the public sector about corruption risks and prevention.
-This work will be further developed upon completion of the Data and Insights Plan.

-Strategy and Prevention unit have the commenced in February 2023. appropriate skills and experience to deliver the functions of the new unit including proven experience or expertise in the public sector, particularly in public administration and integrity.

-The Queensland Government adequately resource the Crime and Corruption Commission to establish the new Corruption Strategy and Prevention unit.
+Recommendation 17 Completed The Executive Director of the Corruption The Executive Director, Corruption Strategy and Prevention Strategy and Prevention unit have the commenced in February 2023. appropriate skills and experience to deliver the functions of the new unit including proven experience or expertise in the public sector, particularly in public administration and integrity.
+Recommendation 18 Completed The Queensland Government adequately The CCC's response to the COI recommendations recognises the resource the Crime and Corruption Commission need for greater access to high-quality information and to to establish the new Corruption Strategy and enhance its corruption prevention and policy capability.